Robify-in/HandyBird/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the Robify (c) License.

 ### Acknowledgements